 What technologies are involved here, and how does it work?

 Anything that can retrieve data on a user's behaviour can be used.
-The sensor-based IoT arsenal includes pedometers, voice assistants, cars, connected TVs, cameras... but also more traditional hardware, such as smartphones, tablets and computers.
+The sensor-based arsenal of the IoT includes pedometers, voice assistants, cars, connected TVs, cameras... but also more traditional hardware, such as smartphones, tablets and computers.
 What's new here is that the devices work separately.
 They are also all used to pool the information gathered.
 We have so much data that it is becoming possible to create increasingly sophisticated AI models based on machine learning and deep learning.
 These models are used to identify levers for changing user behaviour through psychological bias.

 When we talk about changing behaviour, we think of marketing and advertising.
 The commercial world is constantly trying to sell more, but also more effectively.
 Traditionally, a supermarket will place chewing gum and other potentially compulsive purchases near the checkouts.
-With IoB, we can proceed in the same way, with precision, speed and very fine targeting.
+With IoB, we can proceed in the same way, with precision, speed and very precise targeting.
 Let's take a simple example: a website.
 By analysing your mouse clicks, your keystrokes and the speed at which pages scroll, we can generate a heatmapA graphic representation of the places where your clicks and your gaze will be directed.

 This is followed by a number of real-time modifications.
 For example, placing the product they are trying to sell you right in front of you.